Connectedness of fractals associated with Arnoux-Rauzy substitutions: Abstract

 \section{Abstract}

 Rauzy fractals are compact sets with fractal boundary that can be associated with any unimodular Pisot irreducible substitution.
-These fractals can be defined as the Hausdorff limit of a sequence of compact planar sets, where each set is the projection of a finite union of faces of unit cubes.
-We exploit this combinatorial definition to prove the connectedness of the fractal associated with any finite product of Arnoux-Rauzy substitutions.
+These fractals can be defined as the Hausdorff limit of a sequence of compact sets, where each set is a renormalized projection of a finite union of faces of unit cubes.
+We exploit this combinatorial definition to prove the connectedness of the Rauzy fractal associated with any finite product of three-letter Arnoux-Rauzy substitutions.